 Section 5753.06 | Application for refund.

-(A) A taxpayer may apply to the tax commissioner for refund of the amount of taxes under section 5753.02 or 5753.021 of the Revised Code that were overpaid, paid illegally or erroneously, or paid on an illegal or erroneous assessment.
+(A) A taxpayer may apply to the tax commissioner for a refund of amounts imposed under this chapter that were overpaid, paid illegally or erroneously, or paid on an illegal or erroneous assessment.
 The application shall be on a form prescribed by the tax commissioner.
 The taxpayer shall provide the amount of the requested refund along with the claimed reasons for, and documentation to support, the issuance of a refund.
 The taxpayer shall file the application with the tax commissioner within four years after the date the payment was made, unless the applicant has waived the time limitation under division (D) of section 5753.07 of the Revised Code.
 In the latter event, the four-year limitation is extended for the same period of time as the waiver.